PranjalGupta3105/expense-manager-frontend/README.md

-# Expense Manager Frontend
+## Expense Manager Frontend

-A modern **React-based Expense Management Web Application** that allows users to track daily expenses, manage payment sources, and visualize spending analytics using a **GraphQL-powered backend**.
+**Expense Manager Frontend** is a modern, responsive web application that lets you record, browse, and analyze your day‑to‑day expenses.
+It is built with **React + Vite**, styled with **Tailwind CSS**, and talks to a **GraphQL** backend via **Apollo Client**.

 ---

 ## 🚀 Overview

-**Expense Manager Frontend** is a client-side application built with **React** and **Vite** that helps users efficiently manage and analyze their expenses.

-The application provides an intuitive UI to:
+The app focuses on fast data entry and at‑a‑glance visibility into where your money goes.
+It provides:

+- **Expense listing** with sorting-friendly columns (date, amount, method, source, tag, credit card, etc.)
+- **CRUD operations** for expenses (create, edit, soft-delete via GraphQL mutations)
+- **Source & method management** (banks, cards, cash, UPI, and more)
+- **Dashboard & overview pages** for weekly/monthly rollups and trends
+- **Card details view** for tracking credit card spends
-- Record daily expenses
+- **Calendar view** to visualize expenses over time

-- Track payment methods and expense sources
-- Analyze spending behavior with visual insights
-- Communicate with a GraphQL backend for data operations
+The frontend is optimized for both **desktop** and **mobile** screens.

 ---

-## 📦 Features
+## 📦 Key Features

+- **Expense Management**
-- ✔️ Add and manage daily expenses
+  - Add, edit, and delete expenses
-- ✔️ View active expense sources
-- ✔️ Track expenses by payment methods
-- ✔️ Filter and categorize expenses
+  - Mark expenses as repaid / pending
-- ✔️ Interactive and responsive UI
-- ✔️ GraphQL-based API integration
-- ✔️ Scalable React component architecture
+  - Attach metadata like tag, source, method, and card name

+- **Rich Listing & Navigation**
+  - Tabular listing for desktop, card-style layout for mobile
+  - Navigation for Expenses, Methods, Sources, Calendar, Dashboard, Card Details, and Expense Overview
+  - Row highlighting based on repayment status

+- **Analytics & Insights**
+  - Month-wise / week-wise / day-wise breakdown (in `Dashboard` / `ExpenseOverview`)
+  - Total spends summary in the navbar (via GraphQL)

+- **Technical**
+  - Apollo Client for GraphQL queries/mutations
+  - Tailwind CSS utility-first styling
+  - ESLint for consistent code quality

 ---

-## 🛠️ Technologies Used
+## 🛠️ Technologies

-- **React** – Frontend UI library
-- **GraphQL** – API communication
-- **Vite** – Fast build tool and dev server
+- **React + Vite** – SPA architecture and dev tooling
+- **Apollo Client + GraphQL** – typed data operations and caching
-- **Tailwind CSS** – Utility-first styling
+- **Tailwind CSS** – styling and layout system
-- **JavaScript (ES6+)** – Application logic
+- **Heroicons** – modern icon set
-- **HTML & CSS** – Structure and layout
-- **ESLint** – Code linting and consistency
+- **ESLint** – linting and best-practices enforcement

 ---